Anonymous MLB Exec: Bruce Maxwell Kneeling During Anthem May Cost Him Career

 Former Oakland Athletics catcher Bruce Maxwell has fired his agent as he remains unemployed, but one Major League Baseball executive reportedly believes a change in representation may not be enough to land him another contract in the league.

-"It's the kneeling thing that might keep him from getting another job, not the arrest," an anonymous major-league executive told The Chronicle's Susan Slusser at the winter meetings on Thursday.
+"It's the kneeling thing that might keep him from getting another job, not the arrest," an anonymous major league executive told the San Francisco Chronicle's Susan Slusser at the winter meetings Thursday.
 "Owners aren't going to want to deal with that whole anthem issue."

 Maxwell has been the only MLB player to take a knee during the national anthem to protest racial injustice.
+After participating in the protest, he told Jon Becker of the Mercury News that he was denied service at a restaurant: "I was racially profiled.
+He denied us service at lunch and they had to go get us another waiter to wait on our table."

+Maxwell was also arrested in October 2017 after allegedly pointing a gun at a delivery driver.
+Per ABC15, he also allegedly made anti-police statements during his arrest.

+He reached a plea agreement in April and was later sentenced to probation in addition to mandatory community service.

 Edwin Encarnacion Traded to Mariners